+Apartheid is a policy of racial segregation maintained in South Africa from 1948 to 1991.
+Apartheid is an Afrikaans word meaning separation.
+"American Apartheid" is the unfair and brutal treatment of Native Americans and Africans in the United States.
+The Apartheid policy established the doctrine of separate development.
 South African blacks were segregated into reserves known as homelands and subjected to residential and occupational restrictions.
 Apartheid policy was maintained by a range of laws that included the prohibition of inter-racial sex or marriage.
-Apartheid policy outlawed racially integrated political and social organizations.
+Apartheid policy outlawed racially integrated political and social organization.

+Apartheid Legislation in South Africa.
 A white-minority government, faced with international pressures and internal conflict, began dismantling apartheid in the late 1980's and extended the right to vote on equal terms to all South African adults.
 Apartheid policy was designed to separate black and white South Africans, to dominate and control blacks, and to enrich white South Africans at the expense of the oppressed people.
 The racial tyranny of apartheid ended with a negotiated transition to a non-racial democracy.

 A new form of racial inequality has emerged through inequality in the rewards to effort.
 Differences in the returns to education now account for about 40% of the White-African wage differential, whereas a decade ago this effect was virtually zero.

 WHY SOUTH AFRICA'S

-APARTHEID ECONOMY FAILED - ANTON D. LOWENBERG, California State Univ
+APARTHEID ECONOMY FAILED - ANTON D. LOWENBERG.

 Labor market regulation and industrial decentralization policy inhibited efficient resource utilization.
 Apartheid educational policies generated skill shortages.
 The administrative and defense costs of implementing apartheid were onerous and rising.
 The internal dynamics of the system dictated the retrenchment of apartheid, which would have occurred even without foreign sanctions.

+Documenting the trauma of apartheid: Long Night's Journey into Day and South Africa's Truth and Reconciliation Commission - swiss replica watches Ashley Dawson.
 If the Truth and Reconciliation Commission has become an instance of conflict resolution, documentary accounts suggest that the nationally televised hearings laid bare enduring wounds in the body politic just as much as they healed such wounds.
 Through its dialectical narrative account of the Truth and Reconciliation Commission, Long Night's Journey Into Day creates a searing account of the lacunae in South Africa's celebrated transition to democracy.

 The Anti-Apartheid Movement, 1959-1979 - by E.S Reddy